JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Advised in relation to the sale of the Burton coal mine to New Hope and Formosa.

 Advised in relation to various aspects of the re-start of the Isaac Plains coal mine, including advice in relation to the rail haulage agreement, water arrangements, export coal supply contracts and other matters.

 Advised in relation to the proposed sale of the Metropolitan coal mine to South32 for US$200 million plus a contingent payment based on future coal prices.

 Advised in relation to its farm-in and joint venture with Sumitomo in connection with the Hillalong coal project.

 Advised the Administrators in relation to the sale of the Springsure Creek, Arcadia and Planet Creek coal projects to Adamelia Resources.

 Advised the Receivers on the sale of the Chain Valley coal mine to Delta Electricity.

-Mergers and Acquisitions Partner of the Year (FINALIST)
+Mergers and acquisitions lawyer of the year

 Peabody and Bowen Coking Coal have executed a binding agreement for the sale of the Broadmeadow East Coal Project, an undeveloped coking coal project located within ML 70257 near Moranbah, Queensland.